Any concepts on this page might be on the quiz. The quiz will be on November 7.

 Mr. James is available for questions and content review after school on Wednesdays in the Makerspace (during Robotics) and by appointment.

-Students must submit the Request to Retake form if they wish to retake the quiz, and they must show up on time when their retake is scheduled.
+Students must submit the Request to Retake form and contact Mr. James by email to schedule a retake outside of class hours, and they must show up on time when their retake is scheduled.